Kai Residency

 Residency grants winners:

-Maria Plotnikova (Kyiv/Barcelona)
+Maria Plotnikova (Kyiv/Chicago)

 Ceci Moss (Los Angeles)